cjacker/opensource-toolchain-avr/README.md

   + or An arduino uno/nano board for debugwire/UPDI.

 **NOTE:**

 - Not all arduino but uno/nano and most other models are AVR board with atmega mcu and suite for this tutorial.

 - There are [various programming/debugging prototols](https://www.kanda.com/blog/microcontrollers/avr-microcontrollers/avr-microcontroller-programming-interfaces-isp-jtag-tpi-pdi-updi/) for different AVR models, such as JTAG/debugwire/UPDI, etc. Earlier version of AVR JTAG ICE may lack some protocol support，The latest official 'atmel ICE' is always the best choice to support all protocols and also works for atmel SAM mcu, but a little bit expensive.

 - Arduino uno/nano usually have a USB bootloader to make programming easy (no additional hardwire required to program)  and can be turnned to a ISP programmer and debugwire/updi debugger.
 If you do not need to use jtag, an Arduino board should be enough as a programmer and debugger hardware.

-- The cheapest solution of programming and debugging should be "a AVR JTAG ICE + an arduino board", then you can work with JTAG/DebugWire/UPDI debugging protocol.
+- **The cheapest solution of programming and debugging** should be "an AVR JTAG ICE + an arduino board", then you can work with JTAG/DebugWire/UPDI debugging protocol.
 But note: if you use an ISP programmer to enable debugwire FUSE bit of some chips, you can not disable it anymore without at least JTAG ICE MKII.